 Throughout the day, the guides will pick and choose the best sections or river to run.
 Our terrific road access means that getting between the different sections is fast and efficient.
 Halfway through the day we’ll take a break for a deli spread lunch, and then jump right back into the whitewater after.
 Once we’re done rafting, we’ll drive back to the Rafting Center which is typically between 3pm – 5:30pm.

+What’s the difference between the Lower and Upper Kern?
 The Upper Kern is a free-flowing river, meaning the water flow is not controlled or regulated by a dam.
 This section of river then flows into Lake Isabella.
 The outflow of Lake Isabella is where the Lower Kern begins, which is a dam controlled river.
 Because the Upper Kern is not regulated, it means that its rafting season begins earlier and also ends earlier than the Lower Kern.

+Who do you recommend for trip insurance?
 We recommend you supplement personal insurance with travel insurance.
 Cancellation initiated by you may result in substantial loss of fees paid.
 Available insurance protects against the loss of deposits/full fare in the event you must cancel because of unforeseen circumstances.
 If you don’t have a preferred travel insurance company, some options are BHTP and Travel Guard.